amandawang90-spec/neuefische-data-analysis-180825-tableau_module_and_projects/02-Prep&Desktop_Intro/exercises.md

 For a deep dive check the video about [Data Interpreter](https://www.youtube.com/watch?v=Tt6lb1B1C6A)

 # Question 3
+**data prep exercise**
+We will use another dataset for this exercise.
+- check `fishspice_daily.csv` in a text editor(vs code)to see the data(we will do the data prep with tableau)
+- create a new workbook in tableau(DO NOT continue with the same workbook where we worked with superstore!!)
+- connect `fishspice_daily.csv`
+- how can we fix the extra header problem with tableau interpreter?
+- change the column names if necessary.
+- Do you see any problem with prices?
+Can we solve it here using tableau interpreter?
+Why?
+- Pivot the weekday columns (Monday–Friday) into two columns: one for the `Day`, and one for the `Prices`.(highlight all the day columns and say pivot, then you need to change the field names accordingly)
+- This structure enables us to analyze sales by day or category.
+- create a new worksheet
+- make a bar plot using `Day` and `Prices`
+- add `Category` to the colors for more detail.
+- Is the visual showing correct Prices?
+Why not?
+- save the workbook with the proper format.

+# Question 4
 **sales by category and region implementation**
 - Create a new worksheet in the same workbook.
 - This bar plot visualisation should show different sales for: